 10. Google Alerts for Link Reclamation

-However, you can reclaim quality links from authority sites that mention key terms pertaining to your brand.
+You can reclaim quality links from authority sites that mention key terms pertaining to your brand.

 To know which sites are mentioning you and what anchor texts they’re using, use Google Alerts.
 Google Alerts help you monitor the web and you’ll receive an email whenever your site URL, keyword, personal name or some other phrase that you specify is mentioned on the web.
 Here’s how to set it up: